[ Lymph Notes home ] [ Click to read 'Ladies Always Wore Dresses' by Betty ]

 Specialized quilted compression pads, such as the one shown here, are worn under a sports bra.
 These aids encourage lymph drainage and help to soften fibrotic tissue.
 These are available from several manufacturers and are often custom made to fit the areas of greatest need.

 Exercise is particularly important in managing truncal lymphedema.
-The movements of muscles, known as muscle pumps, and the flexing of joints, know as joint pumps, stimulate the natural flow of lymph.
+The movements of the muscle pumps and the flexing of the joint pumps, stimulate the natural flow of lymph.
 Exercises in chest deep water is particularly beneficial because the pressure of the water provides compression over the entire affected area.
-See Water Exercises for Lymphedema.

-[2] Living Well with Lymphedema by A. Ehrlich MA, A, Vinjé-Harrewijn PT, CLT-LANA, and E. McMahon PhD.
+• Living Well with Lymphedema by A. Ehrlich MA, A. Harrewijn PT, CLT-LANA, and E. McMahon PhD.
 Lymph Notes.
 2005.

 © LymphNotes.com 2011.This information does not replace the advice of a qualified health care professional.